Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 Time and energy savings (from abstraction and practice of recurring tasks) will increase fiscal capacity.
 Enforcement mechanisms will increase legal capacity.

-(Motivation is the next level of the game.
-Right now let's assume that's a given, but we'll cover that in the second part of the series.)

-*time discounting is the more general mechanism by which stress and tiredness acts on ability to settle down and study.
-More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying generally is).
-Ways to diminish this effect including making studying an activity with very small time delay of payoff, as well as reducing stress by streamlining otehr activities.
-The second part fits here, the first part fits in the second section.
+Time discounting is the more general mechanism by which stress and tiredness acts on ability to settle down and study.
+More stress means lower time horizon and higher discounting meaning less motivation for long-term investments (like studying is).
+Ways to diminish this effect including as well as reducing ongoing stress by streamlining other activities [PREREQUISITES], as well as making studying an activity with a very small time delay to payoff [MOTIVATION] (which we will talk about in the next part of this series).

 ### My Experience